 Working together, these components enable adaptive AI systems to learn from experience, adjust based on new information, and continually improve performance over time.

-The implications of adaptive AI and its capabilities on the world are vast and revolutionary.
+The implications of adaptive artificial intelligence and its capabilities on the world are vast and revolutionary.
 It can potentially transform nearly every aspect of business, bringing innovation and resilience.

 In addition to risk management, adaptive AI offers more effective fraud detection by learning customer patterns and identifying anomalies.
 It can alert institutions faster than ever without inconveniencing customers.